Llewxamris/PEA-framework/md/maintenance.md

 ## Maintenance Project System
 The maintenance project took place during the sixth semester of the program.
 The purpose of the maintenance program is to learn how to work on a system that was not written by myself, my team, or anyone still at the college.
-Learning how to inherit a system, how to parse through it, and how to make changes while not breaking backwards compatibility.
+We learned how to inherit a system, how to parse through it, and how to make changes while not breaking backwards compatibility.
 It involved maintaining the CSAdmin system at Heritage College.
 CSAdmin is used by the college to determine which internal